Cover Image for Best Dating App Photos for Men UK: A Data-Backed Guide

 What is the best first photo for a dating app like Tinder or Hinge?

 A high-quality, solo headshot where you are smiling and making good eye contact is statistically the best first photo.
-The data is clear: this single choice has the biggest impact on your match rate.
+The data is clear: this single choice has the biggest impact on your match rate in the UK.

 Should I use professional photos on my dating profile?